 A special fund for decommissioning the ANPP was created under the Ministry of Finance, and the ANPP regularly makes allocations to that fund from the amount included in the ANPP electricity tariff.
 The ANPP Decommissioning Fund is functioning properly.

 The Management Board of the fund was created.
-The Deputy Prime Minister of Armenia was elected Chairman of the Board, which includes a number of Government members.
+The Deputy Prime Minister of Armenia was elected Chairman of the Board.

 The Government adopted the ANPP Decommissioning Plan in November 2007.